How to Nail Your User Testing Process

 User testing sessions can be moderated or unmoderated, and conducted either in-person or online.
 This article focuses on moderated sessions.
 You will need to decide which method works best for your project, and consider the pros and cons of each type of test.

-It is important to set your user testing goals and plan accordingly.
+User testing is an important step in any digital product design process.
+You must therefore prioritize your user testing goals and plan accordingly.
 What do you want to get from it?
 Qualitative or quantitative results?
 The data you need will act as a guide to the best way to conduct the testing.

 Why do user testing?